CharbelElBateh/LeetCode-Daily-Problems/30-10-22-LeetCode#1293/README.md

+1293.Shortest Path in a Grid with Obstacles Elimination
+===

 You are given an `m x n` integer matrix `grid` where each cell is either `0` (empty) or `1` (obstacle).
 You can move up, down, left, or right from and to an empty cell in __one step__.

 Return the minimum number of __steps__ to walk from the upper left corner `(0, 0)` to the lower right corner `(m - 1, n - 1)` given that you can eliminate __at most__ `k` obstacles.
 If it is not possible to find such walk return `-1`.